recovery-flow/initiative-tracker/docs/web/docs/InitiativeUpdateData.md

 ### NewInitiativeUpdateData

-`func NewInitiativeUpdateData(id string, type_ string, attributes InitiativeUpdateDataAttributes, ) *InitiativeUpdateData`
+`func NewInitiativeUpdateData(type_ string, attributes InitiativeUpdateDataAttributes, ) *InitiativeUpdateData`

 NewInitiativeUpdateData instantiates a new InitiativeUpdateData object This constructor will assign default values to properties that have it defined,